appveyor/website/src/docs/enterprise/running-builds-on-azure.md

 * Replication: `Locally-redundant storage (LRS)`
 * Secure transfer required: `Disabled`
 * Resource group: Use existing - `appveyor-enterprise`
 * Location: Choose whatever is closer to services your builds might depend on.
-AppVeyor servers are located in West US, but it will work well with AppVeyor in any Azure region.
 Save selected location as **Location** in your notes.

 ## Create Master VM